LVT Update-Focus on Rigid Core: An overview of the evolving rigid core market - Feb 2020

 The MgO technology was also developed in China-that’s where all the key innovations continue to take place-and it offers an inert construction that is more dimensionally stable, and it’s also fireproof.
 In terms of raw materials, magnesium oxide is fairly cheap, but by the time it is finessed into a workable form, including through the addition of stabilizing layers, it tends to cost more than standard rigid cores.
 Also, you can’t direct print on a magnesium core-at least not yet.

 There are other areas for improvement as well.
-For instance, rigid core LVT is as susceptible as flexible LVT to scratches and scrapes-and more susceptible than laminates, so firms are researching ways of increasing that scratch resistance.
+For instance, even rigid core variants of the best vinyl plank flooring are as susceptible as flexible LVT to scratches and scrapes-and more susceptible than laminates, so firms are researching ways of increasing that scratch resistance.
 In fact, CFL’s FirmFit has just come out with a new rigid core product, MTL, that uses a melamine layer, like laminate, offering much better scratch resistance than other rigid core products, and it has also unveiled a product that has a sound deadening layer above the core, not below.
 And manufacturers in general are looking at ways of enhancing their printing and embossing.

 Direct digital printing on rigid cores is not necessarily an avenue for sustaining the higher end of the market, since it’s a process used on SPC, but the costs are still high, so it’s not a technology leveraged for entry-level products.
 And ultimately, digital printing helps producers be more agile by allowing for high efficiency shorter runs and custom designs.
 Though the final product falls short in terms of embossing, some texture can be conveyed through digital printing, and manufacturers are working on developing those textures further.
 With digital printing costs already starting to fall, this technology is likely to become much more prevalent.